regebro/supporting-python-3/source/intro.rst

 even easier.

 ---------------------------------------------------------------------------
-Is it time yet?
+The time is nigh
 ---------------------------------------------------------------------------

-Yes, Python 3 is a nicer language to work with.
-But Python 2 is also very good and the major reason for not switching yet is that Python 2 is so good that most developers feel little incentive to switch.
-Although it has been officially declared that Python 2.7 will be the last version of Python 2, it will receive bug-fixes for many years to come, so there is no hurry to change to Python 3 for that reason.
+Python 2 is still more widely used than Python 3.
+A major reason for not switching yet is that Python 2 is so good that most developers feel little incentive to switch.
+Although it has been officially declared that Python 2.7 will be the last version of Python 2, it will receive bug-fixes until 2020, so there are still a few years left.

-So when should you switch?
-In general, I would recommend everyone to move to Python 3 as soon as you can.
-If the applications and modules you write are for your or your company's use only, then look into moving when it feels like you have the time.
-If your project is in a state of panic, moving to Python 3 is probably not the right thing to do.

-If you are writing software that you sell or share as open source, then you want to move more quickly to enable your customers to move over to Python 3.
+Despite this you should move to Python 3 as soon as as possible.
+Python 3 is a nicer cleaner language, and all the new cool features end up there.
+Those features are out of scope for this book, but I can just mention features like keyword-only arguments, chained exceptions, ``yield from``, and enums.

 If you are writing a package that other `developers` use, every day it doesn't support Python 3 is a day when you are blocking your users from using Python 3,